Pampaj7/SWAM/README.md

 3. Run the execution script:
    1. `./allRunner.sh`
 4. Ensure that all prerequisites are met.
 If so, the program will begin executing.
 If not cd into specific language folder and make sure you have the dependencies installed, some languages like cpp require system level libraries
-5. Upon completion, a file named `raw_merged_emissions.csv` will be generated in the `src` folder, containing:
+5. Upon completion, a file named `raw_merged_emissions.csv` will be generated in the `datasets` folder, containing:
    1. 30 rows for each unique combination of dataset, algorithm, programming language, and phase (training or testing).

 ## Result